 Yes, it’s great to be able to see rings in person and try them on, but life is such that many people don’t have the time they used to

-Tips for Buying an Engagement Ring
+Tips for Buying Engagement Rings for $9000

 Don’t be afraid to include estate jewelry in your search.
 Antique engagement rings have a history that is unique to them.
 It may well be that the jeweler will know something of the life of the ring which adds huge historical interest.